twbs/blog/src/content/posts/2023/bootstrap-5-3-1.md

 - **Sass:**
   - Add new `$navbar-dark-icon-color` Sass variable
   - Removed duplicate `$alert` Sass variables
-  - Added a new variable for `$vr-border-width` to customize the vertical rule helper width.
+  - Added a new variable for `$vr-border-width` to customize the vertical rule helper width
 - **Documentation:**
   - Added search to our homepage
   - Improved responsive behavior on Dashboard example